BoomTownROI/boomstrap/README.md

 9) Run **gulp website**

+10) Run **npm publish ./** to make available on NPM

-10) Publish release through GitHub
+10) Publish release on GitHub and rename tag accordingly

 #### Working on Another Branch